cattanich/BLA_Technical-Interview-Exercise_CC/README.md

 "As a Pokemon enthusiast, I want to browse and search for Pokemon easily, so that I can quickly find detailed information about my favorite Pokemon.
 I need a secure application where I can log in and access a comprehensive collection of Pokemon with their abilities, moves, and forms."

-##  Prompts Used (Claude Code)

-Frontend Prompt

-Create a React (TypeScript + Vite) app with the following features:
-- Login screen with username/password validation (admin/admin).
-- Store session in localStorage.
-- Main page with a search bar and paginated list of Pokémon from https://pokeapi.co/.
-- Each Pokémon card shows image + name.
-- Clicking a Pokémon opens a modal with abilities, moves, and forms.
-- Use Context API for state management.
-- Use TailwindCSS for styling.
-- Implement routing with React Router.

-Backend Prompt

-Using Node.js + Express, create a lightweight backend that replicates basic PokeAPI behavior.
-- Endpoint: GET /pokemon?page=X&limit=Y → returns paginated Pokémon list.
-- Endpoint: GET /pokemon/:id → returns details (name, abilities, moves, forms).
-- Use in-memory data or SQLite.
-- Add a simple login endpoint: POST /login {username, password}, validate 'admin'/'admin', return a session token.
-- Protect Pokémon endpoints so they require a valid token.
-- Add Jest + Supertest tests.

-Table Component Prompt (GenAI exercise)

-Generate a React component <TaskTable> that supports CRUD operations for tasks.
-- Each task has: id, title, description, status, due_date, userId.
-- Display tasks in a table with edit/delete buttons.
-- Add a form to create new tasks.
-- Use Context API for state management.
-- Use TailwindCSS for styling.
-- Include basic form validation.

-Testing Prompt

-Write Jest + React Testing Library tests for a React login form component with username and password fields.
-- Validate empty input shows error.
-- Validate wrong credentials show error message.
-- Validate correct login calls onLogin function.

-## Overview

-This application allows users to browse, search, and view detailed information about Pokémon in a clean, intuitive interface.
-It features secure login, responsive design, and comprehensive Pokémon data.

 ## Features

 - **Secure Authentication**